-• The disposition of regulatory accounts with total net debit balances of \$14.5 million effective January 1, 2020, to be recovered over a three-year period (Exhibit H, Tab 1, Schedule 3).
+- The evolved transmission performance scorecard proposed in this Application (Section 1.5 of Exhibit B, Tab 1, Schedule 1); - The continuation or creation of the various regulatory deferral and variance accounts discussed in Section 6.10 of this Exhibit; - The disposition of regulatory accounts with total net debit balances of \$20.5 million effective January 1, 2020, to be recovered over a three-year period (Exhibit H, Tab 1, Schedule 3).

-The proposed 2020 revenue requirement reflects a year-over-year increase of 4.7% versus the 2019 revenue requirement proposed in Hydro One's 2019 Transmission Application (EB-2018-0130), which is currently before the OEB.
-The average year-over-year increase in the revenue requirement over the 3 year test period is expected to be 4.9% per year.
+The proposed 2020 revenue requirement reflects a year-over-year increase of 4.9% versus the 2019 revenue requirement proposed in Hydro One's 2019 Transmission Application (EB-2018-0130).
+The average year-over-year increase in the revenue requirement over the 3 year test period is expected to be 5.2% per year.

-The estimated total bill impact for a typical Hydro One medium density (R1) residential customer (750 kWh/month) is an increase of 0.6% (\$0.77/month) in 2020.
-The estimated total bill impact for a typical Hydro One general service energy less than 50 kW customer (2,000 kWh/month) is an increase of 0.5% (\$1.83/month) in 2020.
+The estimated total bill impact for a typical Hydro One medium density (R1) residential customer (750 kWh/month) is an increase of 0.6% (\$0.79/month) in 2020.
+The estimated total bill impact for a typical Hydro One general service energy less than 50 kW customer (2,000 kWh/month) is an increase of 0.5% (\$1.86/month) in 2020.
 The estimated total bill impact of this Application for a typical transmission-connected customer is an increase of 0.6% in 2020, assuming that transmission costs represent 7.4% of the average transmission-connected customer's total bill.

 The 2020 total bill impacts are predominantly driven by a reduction to the load forecast underpinning rates driven by a government conservation policy change, detailed in section 6.3 of this Exhibit, and increases to rate base from capital projects placed in service that were largely completed prior to the test period of the Application.
 The proposed reduction to Hydro One's OM&A budget serves to mitigate these increases.
 Further details are provided in Section 6.11 of this Exhibit.

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 6 of 49
+Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 7 of 50